rubyreferences/rubyref/language/files.md

 ## File Structure of Ruby Program

-Ruby does not enforces any particular file structure.
-Loading of code from different files is performed by <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-require' class='ruby-doc remote' target='_blank'>require</a>, <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-require_relative' class='ruby-doc remote' target='_blank'>require\_relative</a> or <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-require_relative' class='ruby-doc remote' target='_blank'>load</a>.
-Filesystem structure is not related to modules structure, because all constants (including classes and modules) from loaded files are imported into the global namespace.
+Ruby does not enforce any particular file structure.
+Loading code from different files is performed by <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-require' class='ruby-doc remote' target='_blank'>require</a>, <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-require_relative' class='ruby-doc remote' target='_blank'>require\_relative</a> or <a href='https://ruby-doc.org/core-2.5.0/Kernel.html#method-i-require_relative' class='ruby-doc remote' target='_blank'>load</a>.
+The filesystem structure is not related to the module structure, because all constants (including classes and modules) from loaded files are imported into the global namespace.

-Where Ruby looks for the `require`-d files is controlled by `$LOAD_PATH` constant.
-If the file not found, [LoadError](../builtin/exception/exception-classes.md#loaderror) exception is raised and can be caught.
+Ruby looks for the `require`-d files in the `$LOAD_PATH` constant.
+If the file is not found, [LoadError](../builtin/exception/exception-classes.md#loaderror) exception is raised and can be caught.
 This allows implementation of "optional library" pattern: